Vote for your Champions League Goal of the Tournament

 There have been some stunning goals in the 2019/20 UEFA Champions League – now is your chance to watch ten of the best and vote for your favourite.Watch the goals and vote for your favourite

-The Goal of the Tournament poll attracted nearly 250,000 votes within the first few days of being open.
-You have until 13:00 on Thursday 27 August to have your say.
+The Goal of the Tournament poll has attracted over 400,000 votes.
+You have until 13:00 today to have your say.

 Goal of the Tournament contenders